-In Washington, cost effectiveness is defined in RCW 80.52.030 as a project or resource that is reliable and available within the time needed and meets or reduces the electric power demand of the intended consumers at an estimated incremental system cost no greater than that of the least-cost similarly reliable and available alternative project or resource, or any combination thereof.
-The communications, controls, and other technology systems that are prerequisites to GEB can impact cost effectiveness from both the utility and customer perspective.
-Smart meters and time-of-use rates are important prerequisites for GEB.
-It may be necessary to leverage EE savings and develop a GEB's full value stack to overcome the costs of implementing GEB measures in cost-effectiveness tests.
+For energy efficiency and demand-side management, Hawaii uses the Total Resource Cost test (TRC), one of the five "California tests" from the California Standard Practice Manual, as the primary test for evaluating the programs intended to meet the standards.
+TRC is a cost effectiveness metric that measures both the utilities and participants' benefits and costs.
+4 The communications, controls, and other technology systems that are prerequisites to GEB can impact this cost effectiveness from both the utility and customer perspective.
+Smart meters and TOU rates are important prerequisites for GEB.
+It may be necessary to leverage EE savings and develop a GEB's full value stack to overcome the costs of implementing GEB measures in cost effectiveness tests.
 If possible, the full value stack should include rare but extreme events where GEBs can help prevent system outages and catastrophic outcomes.